 - 1. An application for Pattern Book approval shall accompany all applications for approval of a Traditional Neighborhood Development, and any application for approval of a mixed-housing neighborhood which also seeks to deviate from minimum lot size, lot averaging, lot width, or setback requirements. - 2.
 The Pattern Book shall include the following elements: - a.
 A description of each type of housing that is proposed. - b.
 Standards for lot dimensions for each type of housing, expressed either as lot width and lot depth or lot width and lot area.
 Such standards may be expressed as averages. - c.
 Standards for setbacks or build-to lines for front, street side, interior side, and rear lot lines, which may be different for principal buildings and accessory buildings.
 Such standards may be presented in tabular or illustrated format. - d.
-Standards for yards or courtyards, if different from areas between required setback lines and lot lines.
+Standards for yards or courtyards, if different from areas between required setback lines and lot lines. - e.

-- e.
 Standards for the design of each type of building (residential, nonresidential, and mixed-use) that is proposed in the development, which shall include: - i.
 Architectural style / typology; - ii.
 Typical architectural elements for each style / typology; and - iii.
 Typical building materials for each style / typology. - f.
-A collection of illustrative elevations for each architectural style / typology, with standards that will ensure diversity of architectural presentation; or a collection of proposed elevations for each architectural style / typology, which demonstrates diversity of architectural presentation. - g.
-Standards for fences and garden walls, if different from those set out in Section 2.2.1, Fences and Garden Walls. - h.
-Standards for accessory buildings, if different from those set out in Section 1.6.6, Residential Detached Accessory Buildings and Structures and Section 1.7.2, Accessory Buildings and Structures. - C. Decision Criteria.
-Upon recommendation by the Planning and Zoning Commission, the City Council shall review the pattern book to ensure that it will accomplish the following objectives: - 1.
+A collection of illustrative elevations for each architectural style / typology, with standards that will ensure diversity of architectural presentation; or a collection of proposed elevations for each architectural style / typology, which demonstrates diversity of architectural presentation.

+- g.
+Standards for fences, if different from those set out in Section 2.2.1, Fences. - h.
+Standards for accessory buildings, if different from those set out in Section 1.6.6, Residential Accessory Building and Structure Standards and Section 1.7.2, Nonresidential Accessory Buildings or Structures. - C. Decision Criteria.
+Upon recommendation by the Planning and Zoning Commission, the City Council shall review the Pattern Book to ensure that it will accomplish the following objectives: - 1.
 Limitations on Modulation.
-Pattern books may modulate residential development standards if the modulations occur in the following ranges: - a.
-Front setbacks (or build-to lines) are in the following ranges: - i.
-Center Subdistrict: 0 ft. to 8 ft. - ii.
-General Subdistrict: 0 ft. to 15 ft. - iii.
-Edge Subdistrict: 10 ft. or more - b.
-Side setbacks shall comply with applicable fire codes. - 2.
-Harmony.
-The municipality, neighborhood, and development should be harmonious.
-Harmony is defined as the middle, or balance, of two continuums, both of which have ends that, at their extremes, are unattractive.
-The balance shall be struck between: - a.
-Monotony and chaos; and - b.
-Unity and interest. - 3.
-Quality.
-Quality not only refers to the materials and care with which a building or environment is built, but also to its visual richness (e.g., details that are attractive to the resident or visitor).
-In order to ensure visual interest, the pattern book shall demonstrate the following:
+Pattern Books may modulate residential development standards if the modulations occur in the following ranges: - a.
+Front setbacks (or build-to lines) are in the following ranges:

+i.
+Center Subdistrict: 0 ft. to 8 ft.

+ii.
+General Subdistrict: 0 ft. to 15 ft.

+iii.
+Edge Subdistrict: 10 ft. or more